 What is a Therapy Dog?

-A Therapy Dog is a dog that is certified to visit hospitals, nursing homes and other institutions where the dog may be needed.
-A Therapy Dog can increase emotional well being, promote healing and improve the lives of the people being visited.
+A Therapy Dog is a dog certified to visit hospitals, nursing homes and other institutions whose patients or residents would benefit from a therapy dog.
+Therapy Dogs increase emotional well-being, promote healing and improve the lives of those visited.
 A dog needs to be social and friendly with other dogs and people.
 A Therapy Dog must know basic obedience commands and be under control at all times while visiting.

-How can my dog and I prepare to become a Therapy Dog team through the Misty Pines Pet Company Training Program?
+How can my dog and I prepare to become a Therapy Dog team through the Misty Pines Pet Company Therapy Dog Training Program?

-Option 1: Attend an Orientation followed by group training classes – This is the most recommended option to prepare the dog and handler for the test.
-Our class syllabus prepares dogs and handlers to achieve their Therapy Dog International (TDI) certification.
+Step 2: Attend group training classes – Our class syllabus prepares dogs and handlers to achieve their Misty Pines Therapy Dog (MPTD) certification.

-Option 2: Attend a Private Dog Training Lesson, continued by private training lessons or group training classes – concentrates on training you as the handler and specific behaviors with your dog.
+Optional 1: Attend a Private Dog Training Lesson, coupled with private training lessons or group training classes, which concentrates on training you as the handler and also specific behaviors with your dog.

 Optional 2: Dog Boot Camp – concentrates on training specific behaviors with your dog.